canonical/checkbox/docs/how-to/using-match.rst

 ^^^^^^^^^^^^^^^

 When a subset of a test plan run fails, it can be expensive to re-run it all.
 To help with this, the ``match`` keyword was introduced.
 It allows you to re-run only a subset of a test plan.

+Key features of ``match``:

+* All tests in the bootstrap section will always be included
+* Test Selection screen is still shown and functional, but only matching tests are shown
+* Matched tests pull their dependencies automatically
+* ``exclude`` has the priority over ``match``

 To only re-run the ``wireless`` portion of the ``sru`` test plan, use the following launcher: